RitikaMukherjee/data_pipeline_from_sftp_to_databricks/README.md

 # data_pipeline_from_sftp_to_databricks
-An ETL pipeline to import data from SFTP and exporting into databricks delta table after making some column level transport operations
+An Extract, Transform, Load (ETL) pipeline to facilitate the importation of data from an SFTP server and its subsequent export to a Databricks Delta table.
+This pipeline will perform various column-level transformation operations to ensure the data is in the desired format and meets quality standards.
+The transformation processes will primarily be implemented using Python and PySpark, leveraging their powerful data manipulation capabilities to efficiently handle and process the data throughout the ETL stages.